25 Strategies for Getting Promoted (after You've Been Passed over)

 If you aren't honest with yourself about how being passed over for the promotion felt, it will show up in other more destructive ways.

-People do rash things when they feel stressed without an outlet.
+People do foolish things when they feel stressed without an outlet.

 There's a reason the phrase "going postal" exists.
 Nuff said.